nmonareng/TSA-Complaints/README.md

 ### Finding 3

-This chart highlights how complaints were handled, including the percentage that were resolved, escalated, or remained unresolved.
+This chart highlights how complaints in different sub_categories fluctuate over time.
+This may indicate that they were handled, escalated, or remained unresolved.
 A significant portion of complaints appear to be left unresolved, pointing to potential gaps in TSA’s response system.

 <img src="https://github.com/nmonareng/TSA-Complaints/blob/main/Findings3.png" width="500">